ajtudela/object_detection_openvino/README.md

 **Author: Alberto Tudela<br />**

-The object_detection_openvino package has been tested under [ROS] Melodic on [Ubuntu] 18.04.
+The object_detection_openvino package has been tested under [Rviz2] Galactic on [Ubuntu] 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation